defx/synergy/docs/pages/events.md

 ## Template scope

 Because repeated blocks create scoped value contexts (i.e., new values created within the iteration as part of the `:each="x in y"` expression), it is useful to be able to access those values within your handler.
-You can do this via the `context` property of the second argument to your event handler.
+You can do this via the `scope` property of the second argument to your event handler.

 Model: